Environment

 Issue

-Google has alerted me that I’ve reached my storage limit, and my storage is full.
+Google has alerted me that I’ve reached my storage limit and that it is full.
 What does this mean, and what should I do?

 Resolution